splunk/observability-workshop/docs/rum/RUM-online-boutique.md

 * Find the Web address of your workshop hosts Online Boutique
 * Generate traffic by shopping for bargains on your workshop host Online Boutique web shop.
-* See RUM Metrics and Session information in the  RUM UI
-* See correlated APM traces in the RUm & APM UI

 ---